 The xmlPersistence module defines the actual persistence logic, xmlPersistence.build contains a build script and xmlPersistence.ideaPlugin contains a customized plugin descriptor.
 Although the build script would normally provide a reasonable plugin descriptor by itself, this time we need to customize the descriptor, thus we include it in the project explicitly.

-Define the persistence format
+The persistence format

 The xmlPersistence module implements the persistence logic.
 The persistence type in MPS is set on the per-model level.
 In our simplified case, the sample can store a model, which is restricted to a single XMLFile root element of the jetbrains.mps.core.xml language, into plain XML documents.
 The actual XML parsing logic resides in the XmlConverter class, while the XmlModelPersistence class implements the essential interfaces for hooking into the internal workings of MPS.